 If you're bringing the lemon tree indoors, place your plant in a well-lit location that is not too warm.
 In winter, low indoor temperatures similar to early spring will actually encourage flowering.
 Bring it outdoors in late May to encourage natural pollination and let the fruit grow in the warmer spring and summer temperatures.
 Return the plant indoors in September.

-Lemons are not fans of dry air.
+Lemons are not fans of dry air, indoors or outdoors.
 If you are concerned, misting or using a humidifier could be beneficial.